What data is declared in Intrastat?

-In order to simplify the definition of commodity codes, consignments individually imported to or exported from Finland to the maximum value of 200 EUR may always be targeted to commodity code 9950 00 00.
-Thus the sections transaction, mode of transport, country of origin, net mass and supplementary units of the form need not be filled in.
+In order to simplify the definition of commodity codes, consignments individually imported to or exported from Finland to the maximum value of EUR 200 may always be placed under commodity code 9950 00 00.
+Thus the sections for transaction, mode of transport, country of origin, net mass and supplementary units in the form need not be filled in.

 Please note: Goods delivered to vessels and aircraft, however, will not be declared using the Intrastat declaration.
 The statistical data on these goods will be retrieved through a separate procedure.

 Distance selling means mail order sales and other sales in which the seller takes care of sending the goods to private persons or persons comparable to them in the country of destination.
 In Finland, a foreign company engaged in distance selling must register for tax in Finland, if the value of the annual sales to private persons exceeds EUR 35 000.